Student Research and Travel Grants

 With awards of up to $5000 awarded annually, this prestigious award is reserved for the most meritorious applications.
 Successful applicants are eligible to reapply each year, provided satisfactory progress has been made and reporting requirements have been met.
 Preference is given to supporting researchers at an early stage of their research program.

-Past recipients of the Professor Allen Keast Award
+Recipients of the Professor Allen Keast Award

 2021: Erin Bok, from the University of Tasmania, for her research project: ‘Forty-spotted Pardalote and manna gum: joining the spots to save an Australian endangered bird species’.